-(a) The powers and duties of the Public Integrity Officer and their office shall extend to the conduct of any Public Servant and City agency, program or official act, contractors and subcontractors providing goods and services to the City, and business entities seeking contracts or certification of eligibility for city contracts.
+The powers and duties of the Public Integrity Officer and their office shall extend to the conduct of any Public Servant and City agency, program or official act, contractors and subcontractors providing goods and services to the City, and business entities seeking contracts or certification of eligibility for eCity contracts.

-Commented [SS19]: Tabled - Scott to rewrite

-- (b) The Office of Public Integrity shall have the authority and responsibility to conduct independent and objective investigations into allegations of fraud, waste, abuse, corruption, or misconduct in the administration of city programs and operations. - (c) The Public Integrity Officer may subpoena witnesses, administer oaths, take testimony, require the production of evidence relevant to a matter under investigation, enter and inspect premises within the control of any city agency during regular business hours.
+The Office of Public Integrity shall have the authority and responsibility to conduct independent and objective investigations into allegations of fraud, waste, abuse, corruption, or misconduct in the administration of ecity programs and operations.

+The Public Integrity Officer may subpoen a witnesses, administer oaths, take testimony, require the production of evidence relevant to a matter under investigation, enter and inspect premises within the control of any eCity agency during regular business hours.
 The Public Integrity Officer may enforce a subpoena or order for production of evidence.
-The Public Integrity Officer may work with the appropriate court and law enforcement agency to impose any penalty prescribed for failure to obey a subpoena or order. - (d) The Public Integrity Officer shall serve as the liaison for challenges between elected officers of the city, including between members of City Council, the Mayor, and other necessary positions.
-The public integrity officer shall serve as liaison between elected officers of the city, including any public servants. - (e) The Public Integrity Officer shall provide oversight of the Board of Ethics, including providing necessary documentation, agendas, and other necessary information for effective operations.
-The office shall serve as support the ensure effective operations of the Board. - (f) The Public Integrity Officer shall be the City Official in charge of the transition process, in cooperation with the City Clerk, to ensure effective maintenance of records, city documents, and property, that ethical standards are adhered to, and necessary processes and procedures are followed for a smooth transition between elected and appointed officials of the City. - (g) The Office of Public Integrity shall conduct audits and reviews of city agencies, departments, and programs to ensure compliance with applicable laws, regulations, and policies to promote.
-As part of this process, the office shall ensure compliance with ethical standards, policies, and procedures of all city vendors and contractors. - (h) The Office of Public Integrity shall submit reports outlining findings and recommendations on a regular basis to the Board of Ethics, and may provide reports as requested by the City Council and Mayor.
-The process shall detail any recommended corrective actions and advice on the implementation of best practices to mitigate future issues.

-Commented [SS20]: Tabled - Scott to rewrite
+The Public Integrity Officer may work with the appropriate court and law enforcement agency to impose any penalty prescribed for failure to obey a subpoena or order.

+The Public Integrity Officer shall serve as the liaison for challenges between elected officers of the eCity, including between members of City Council, the Mayor, and other necessary positions.

+The Public Integrity Officer shall provide oversight of the Board of Ethics, including providing necessary documentation, agendas, and other necessary information for effective operations.
+The office shall serve as support the ensure effective operations of the Board.

+The Public Integrity Officer shall be the City Official in charge of the transition process, in cooperation with the City Clerk, to ensure effective maintenance of records, ethical standards are addressed, and necessary processes and procedures are followed for a smooth transition between elected and appointed officers of the City.

+The Office of Public Integrity shall conduct audits and reviews of $\epsilon \underline{C}$ ity agencies, departments, and programs to ensure compliance with applicable laws, regulations, and policies, and to promote efficiency and effectiveness in $\epsilon \underline{C}$ ity government.
+As part of this process, the office shall ensure compliance with ethical standards and policies and procedures of all $\epsilon \underline{C}$ ity vendors and contractors.

+The Office of Public Integrity shall submit reports outlining findings and recommendations to the relevant \underline{eC} ity authorities, including the Mayor and City Council, detailing any corrective actions necessary and advising on the implementation of best practices to prevent future issues.

-- (i) If the Public Integrity Officer has probable cause to believe that any Public Servant, person, or entity providing services or seeking to do business with the City has performed an alleged illegal act, then he or she shall promptly refer the matter to the appropriate prosecuting authorities. - 7.206 Independence; Retaliation, Confidentiality, and Immunity
+If the Public Integrity Officer has probable cause to believe that any Public Servant or any person doing or seeking to do business with the City has committed or is committing an illegal act, then he or she shall promptly refer the matter to the appropriate prosecuting authorities.